MadGenius88/Particle-Zoo-Quest/README.md

 # Synopis
 This is an interactive game on my Pages site.

-ParticleQuest
+ParticleZooQuest
 ============

-[ParticleQuest](http://particlequest.com/) is a HTML5/JavaScript multiplayer game experiment for making particle physics fun.
+[ParticleZooQuest](http://particlequest.com/) is a HTML5/JavaScript multiplayer game experiment for making particle physics fun.
 The goal of this project is to create a science based story modifying BrowserQuest.
 In order to do so, we are extending the engine, implementing new mechanics and including new graphics.

 ### Why we do ParticleQuest
 ParticleQuest is a project managed by students in their free time and they do it for...